ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/texas-mid-coast.md

 Southwest of Houston, the Colorado and Brazos Rivers run through the coastal plain and empty into the Gulf or Texas bays.
 Situated along their floodplains are a multitude of old river oxbows and what used to be vast bottomland forests and tallgrass prairies.
 This ecosystem presently encompasses bottomland hardwood wetland forests, associated wetlands and prairies.
 Habitats within this focal area have been adversely impacted by development, fragmentation and invasive species encroachment.
 Among the federally listed species found in this focal area are the whooping crane and the Attwater’s prairie chicken, both of which rely upon its prairie habitat.
 Unfortunately, only about one percent of the coastal prairie that once covered nine million acres from Mexico through Texas and into Louisiana remains.
 The loss of suitable habitat is one reason why populations of Attwater’s prairie chicken exist in the wild in only two locations, with one being the Attwater Prairie Chicken NWR near Eagle Lake, Texas.

 This ecosystem is especially important for Nearctic migratory birds (species that nest in the United States and Canada and migrate south to the tropical regions of Mexico, Central America, South America, and the Caribbean for the winter) because it contains the only expanse of forested wetlands adjacent to the Gulf in Texas.
-Millions of migrants depend on its bottomland forests for rest and feeding before and after crossing the Gulf on fall and spring migration, respectively.
+Millions of migrants depend on its bottomland forests for rest and feeding before and after crossing the Gulf on their fall and spring migrations, respectively.
 Studies have shown that 237 species of birds, totaling at least 29 million individuals, migrate through these forests every year.
 The forested areas are important resting, breeding, feeding and escape habitats for a great number of other birds as well.
 In addition, waterfowl winter in the bottomlands and prairie wetlands.

 {{< figure class="photo-right" src="/images/pages/attwater-prairie-chicken.jpg" alt="Two brown birds with striations and orange markings around their head fight in a prairie." caption="Two male Attwater’s prairie chickens putting on a display.
 Photo by Tim Cooper, USFWS." >}}